-UBS acts as a non-exclusive manufacturer of blood glucose test strips for LifeScan's OneTouch® Verio® blood glucose testing product.
-UBS also provides LifeScan with research and development services from time to time.
 UBS is working with Siemens to develop a range of products for the point-of-care coagulation market and will manufacture test strips for these products.
 UBS also conducts research and development to prove the broader applicability of our technology platform, including tests based on enzymatic, immunoassay and molecular diagnostic methods.